Kingsly62/photography-website/README.md

 #### Brief description of application

-Am a young man self oriented and displined
+Am a young man self oriented and disciplined

 ## Date of current version